apigear-io/objectlink-spec/docs/protocol/methods.md

-# Method Invokation
+# Method Invocation

-A remote invokation invokes asynchronously a method on a remote object and returns the result.
+A remote invocation invokes asynchronously a method on a remote object and returns the result.

 ## ApiGear Object Model